 In late 2017, replacing the other car, a 5 seat family car which needed to do the longer trips, looked more tricky.
 The solution wasn’t spending a small fortune on a Tesla as you might expect, but finding a car with a good enough range for most trips, i.e. long commutes and the more frequent family trips, and fast enough charging so that the long-distance journeys can be done with some planning.
 We looked at cars that can do at least 120 miles before needing charging, at normal motorway speeds, so that most long trips would not be compromised.
 So we were willing to compromise, but not to the extent that we would be spending more than 30 minutes at rapid-chargers every couple of hours.
 For the really long trips, we planned to hire a car or take alternative modes of transport.

-The Leaf 30 was available used, but the price was too high for a car which I know from experience has shortcomings (no battery thermal management) and couldn’t (quite) meet the need for the 120 mile nonstop trip.
+The Leaf 30 was available used, but the price was too high for a car which I know from experience had shortcomings (no battery thermal management) and couldn’t (quite) meet the need for the 120 mile nonstop trip.
 By now, with the ’40 model around, the used ’30 value might drop.

 Renault Zoe (40)

 Most Zoes are on a hired-battery scheme, which I could live with if it made sense for me.
 There are a few battery-owned “i” models out there.
+It’s worth noting that in late 2019 Renault finally dropped its battery hire scheme for new models.

 Not a family car.
 Too little space, have you seen the back doors?
 Also rather expensive for what it is.
 No local BMW dealer who was remotely interested in EVs.
 I also rather like indicators.